 In 1977, the county Office of Agriculture and the Agricultural District Advisory Commission collaborated to prepare an agricultural land preservation program.
 The plan called for the purchase of development rights on farmland in King County, protecting it in perpetuity, using $35 million in bonds to be repaid from the county's general fund.
 The county council accepted the plan, placing it on the September 1978 ballot for voter approval.

 The Farmland Preservation Program, King County's first use of conservation easements, did not achieve voter approval easily, despite vigorous campaigning by the Save Our Local Farmlands Committee, led by James Ellis (b.
 1921), well-known for his leadership in the Forward Thrust bond campaign, Scott Wallace (b. ca. 1926), a Snoqualmie Valley farmer, and Marilyn Ward (b.
 1929), a community activist.
 In November 1978 the $35 million bond program fell just short of the required 60 percent approval.
-King County Executive John Spellman (b.
-1926), a supporter of the program, asked for the formation of a citizen group to review the county's farmland preservation plans and to develop a new plan.
+King County Executive John Spellman (1926-2018), a supporter of the program, asked for the formation of a citizen group to review the county's farmland preservation plans and to develop a new plan.

 The Farmlands Study Committee produced a report in May 1979 outlining a $50 million bond program that prioritized agricultural land into three tiers and reiterating the voluntary nature of the program.
 One of the criticisms of the earlier bond measure had focused on its somewhat ambiguous wording that appeared to allow the county to force farmers to sell their development rights.